opws/opws-dataset/CONTRIBUTING.md

 password:
   value:
     length:
-      min: 1 # What is their minimum password size?
+      min: 8 # What is their minimum password size?
 Is there a maximum?
   reset:
     url: https://example.com/resetpassword
     flow: # assuming the usual request-email-visit-change flow
       request:
+        form:
+          account:
             accepts: email # Does the reset page accept email address, or username?
   change:
     url: https://example.com/account/changepassword
     form: